-Work thoroughly through this shell voicings lesson, and come back here when you're done.
+Work through this shell voicings lesson, and come back here when you're done.

 Beginners: Learning Basic Jazz Guitar Chord Shapes

-If you’ve mastered the chord shells above, and if you've started adding extensions to chord shells, the next logical step is learning chord shapes.
-Here is a very decent jazz guitar chord chart with dozens of useful shapes.
-And here’s a second chord chart, featuring more “complicated” chords using altered tones.
+If you’ve mastered the chord shells above and you've started adding extensions to them, the next logical step would be learning chord shapes.

-In a hurry?
-Learn all these shapes (and more) in one sitting in with this "96 chords in 10 minutes" lesson here ...
+Learn all these shapes (and more) in one sitting in with this "96 chords in 10 minutes" lesson here: